nancyjlau/site2/content/page/about me/index.md

 comments: false
 ---

-hi, i'm rose. i sometimes do ctfs/comps
+hi, i'm rose. i sometimes do ctfs/comps, should probably post more about projects, talks, and conferences soon.

+email: nachoyawn [at] gmail [dot] com